 While I still wish for the simple days of all of us together under one roof, the reality is different.
-What once used to be happy and busy times, now are still happy and busy but have a different energy around them as well.
-Regardless of the time we have been separated, the fact that we have not been able to have a legal agreement (not for the lack of trying or compromising) which binds us, always creates unnecessary stress.
-Agreements are a whole different topic, but the purpose of today’s post is to entirely focus around the coping skills newly separated parents need to have.
+What once used to be happy and busy times, now are still happy and busy but have a different energy around them and require a new perspective.
+Regardless of the time my husband and I have been separated, the fact that we have not yet reached a legal agreement (not for the lack of trying or compromising), always creates unnecessary stress.
+If you are newly separated and trying to navigate co-parenting, I am sure you can relate.
+So, the purpose of today’s post is to entirely focus around parenting tips for newly separated parents.

 Here are my top 5 tips: